 Netflix has a pretty vast collection of original content for all audiences.
-But their newest fantasy adventure series entitled Cursed is definitely for a more mature audience, despite being described as a milder version of Game of Thrones.
+However, their fantasy series, Cursed, is definitely for a more mature audience, despite being described as a milder version of Game of Thrones.

 Cursed is a creative reimagining of the legendary story of the future King Arthur, way before he was even close to donning the crown.